bryanojh/Assignment01/README.md

 Product images and features were obtained from Weston Corp & goalinn Logo for website from canva.com
-Inspiration for this project came from Weston Corp & Unisport
+Inspiration for this project came from Weston Corp & Unisport Parts of code taken from W3schools as reference/guidance